Lewiski101/weight-converter/README.md

 # weight-converter
+Weight Converter
-A simple and intuitive tool for converting weights between different units (e.g., kilograms, pounds, ounces, and more).
-Perfect for developers, students, and anyone needing quick and accurate weight conversions.
+A simple and user-friendly weight conversion tool to effortlessly switch between different units like kilograms, pounds, ounces, and more.

+Features
+Convert weights between various units: kilograms, grams, pounds, ounces, etc.
+Accurate and fast calculations.
+Easy-to-use interface (CLI or GUI depending on your implementation).
+Lightweight and efficient.